-Because the size of servos differ, you may need to adjust the size of the precut opening in the mount.
+Because the size of servos differ, you may need to adjust the size of the precutopening in the mount.
 The notch in the sides of the mount allow the servo lead to pass through.

-- 1) Install the rubber grommets and brass collets onto the throttle servo.
-Test fit the servo into the aileron servo mount. - 2) Secure the servos with the screws provided with your radio system.
+- 1) Install the rubber grommets and brass collets onto all servos.
+Test fit the servos into the servo mounts. - 2) Secure the servos with the screws provided with your radio system.